k2view-academy/K2View-Academy/academy/Broadway/Training_Level_1/22a_broadway_summary_exercise_solution.md

 b.
 Add **publishCustomer_Actor** to the end of the **Customer.population** flow and connect its **iid** input argument with the **PopulationArgs** output.

 c.
-Save all the changes, deploy the LU and sync an instance.
+Save the changes, deploy the LU and sync an instance.

 ![image](images/exam_5.PNG)